FERPA: What Faculty and Staff Members Need to Know

 What if someone needs to reach the student because of an emergency?

-All such inquirers should be directed to Campus Police.
+All such inquiries should be directed to Campus Police.

 What are parental rights under FERPA?

-When a student reaches the age of 18 or begins attending a postsecondary institution regardless of age, FERPA rights transfer to the student.
-Parents may obtain directory information at the discretion of the institution.
-Parents may obtain non-directory information (grades, GPA, etc.) at the discretion of the institution AND after it has been determined that their student is legally their dependent.
-Parents may also obtain non-directory information by obtaining a signed consent from the student.
+When a student reaches the age of 18 or begins attending a post-secondary institution regardless of age, FERPA rights transfer to the student.
 It is generally the University’s practice not to make disclosures from a student’s educational records involving academic matters to parents without the student’s written consent.
-A permission to disclose form is available on the Office of Student Services website.
+Refer inquiries to the student’s associate academic dean.

 What must I do if I receive a subpoena concerning student educational records?

 A fax of the subpoena should be sent immediately to the Office of the General Counsel.
 The fax number is 617-552-0961.
-The Office of the General Counsel will determine whether and how to comply with the subpoena and will determine whether student notification of compliance with the subpoena is required.
+The Office of the General Counsel will determine whether and how to comply with the subpoena and will determine whether notification to the student is required.

-See the Student Educational Records and Data Security policies on the BC Policies and Procedures website or contact Louise Lonabocker, Kathy McGuinness, or Ursula Della Porta in the Office of Student Services.
+See the Student Educational Records and Data Security policies on the BC Policies and Procedures website or contact Kathy McGuinness in the Office of Student Services.
 You may also contact the Office of the General Counsel at 617-552-0960.

 - disclose information to a student or University official before authenticating the identity of the person.

 - disclose confidential non-directory information about a student to the media.
-The official spokesperson for the university is Jack Dunn, Director, News and Public Affairs, 617-552-3350.
+The official spokesperson for the university is Jack Dunn, Associate Vice President, Office of University Communications, 617-552-3350.

 - link a student’s name with his/her social security number, BC student ID number, or any portion of these numbers in any manner.

-- leave graded tests, papers, or other student materials for students to pick up in a stack that requires sorting through the papers of all students.
+- post grades or leave graded tests, papers, or other student materials for students to pick up in a stack that requires sorting through the papers of all students.